logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 159: given a string, return the first recurring character in it, or null if there is no recurring character
 - Q 160: given a tree where each edge has a weight, compute the length of the longest path in the tree
 - Q 161: given a 32-bit integer, return the number with its bits reversed
-- Q 162: Given a list of words, return the shortest unique prefix of each word
+- Q 162: given a list of words, return the shortest unique prefix of each word
+- Q 163: given an arithmetic expression in Reverse Polish Notation, write a program to evaluate it